contactlab/yeoman-generators/README.md

 <!--```
 $ yo contactlab:application
 ```
-Create the default folder structure for a Contactlab web app project.
+Create the default folder structure for a Contactlab web app project.-->

 ```
 $ yo contactlab:readme
 ```
-Create a ```readme.md``` file with a template for Contactlab projects.-->
+Create a ```readme.md``` file with a template for Contactlab projects.

 ### License